 - It has antimicrobial effects

-- May reduce seizures
+- This oil may reduce seizures

-- This oil can raise good cholesterol
+- It can raise good cholesterol

 - It is very good for our skin, hair, and teeth